xerk-dot/the-worlds-best-dropdown/README.md

 # Frontend Engineer Challenge

-This repo is for a technical assessment to make a dropdown.
+This repo is of a dropdown written from scratch, done for a technical assessment.

 ## Project Overview